Debugging slow bash startup files

 elapsed since start of the program is used.
 The default format changes to "%H:%M:%S", and "%.S" and "%.s" can be used as well.

-So far so good, it looks like we could use ts -i
+So far so good, it looks like we could use ts -i and get the duration of

 every command!
 I’d like to try this out, but how can we redirect the xtrace

-output to ts
+output to ts?

 Some further Googling led me to this SO